-In this course, students will discuss the principles, concepts and strategies necessary to undertake a content marketing campaign.
-They will create useful and relevant content for the target market that is consistent with the objectives defined in the marketing plan for the development of the brand.
-They will also develop the necessary abilities to execute and monitor a content marketing plan, as well as to interpret their relevant metrics.
+In this course, students will discuss the principles, concepts, and strategies necessary for content marketing campaigns.
+They will analyze the formats and types of content relevant to the target market and consistent with the objectives included in the marketing plan for brand development.
+Furthermore, students will develop the skills necessary for the execution and monitoring of a content marketing plan, as well as in the interpretation of relevant metrics.